Hani-ALHamad/react-node-user-system/README.md

 # • Link: https://hani-user-system.herokuapp.com/

+My first Nodejs project, its a user system with some features.

 ***• Features:***
 - Signing up a new account, it does tell you how strong your password is and if the username is already taken or not.
 - Logging to an existing account, will store an auth token in both database and browser (HttpOnly secure cookie in your browser).